Lean Six Sigma Yellow Belt Training

 CANCELLATIONS AND REFUNDS

-1. All cancellations must be received in writing by noon January 3, 2020 to receive
+1. All cancellations must be received before the start of the course to receive a

 2. Cancellations of confirmed registrations are subject to a $20 administrative fee.
-No refunds for cancellations or non-attendance will be given after January 3, 2020.
+No refunds for cancellations or non-attendance will be given after you have started the course.

 4. If the course is canceled, enrollees will be advised and receive a full refund